reload/ding/sites/all/modules/contrib/cacherouter/README.txt

 Add the following lines to your settings.php:

-$conf['cache_inc'] = './sites/all/modules/cacherouter/cacherouter.inc';
+$conf['cache_inc'] = './sites/all/modules/contrib/cacherouter/cacherouter.inc';
 $conf['cacherouter'] = array(
   'default' => array(
     'engine' => 'db',
     'server' => array(),
     'shared' => TRUE,
     'prefix' => '',
+    'path' => 'sites/default/files/filecache',
+    'static' => FALSE,
+    'fast_cache' => TRUE,
   ),
 );

 default is for the default caching engine.
 All valid cache tables or "bins" can be added in addition, but you must have a default if you skip any bins.

 For engine, the current available options are: apc, db, file, memcache and xcache.

-server is only used in memcache and should be an array of host:port combinations.
-(e.g. 'server' => array('localhost:11211', 'localhost:11212'))
+server is only used in memcache and should be an array of host:port combinations. (e.g. 'server' => array('localhost:11211', 'localhost:11212'))

 shared is only used on memcache as well.
 This allows memcache to be used with a single process and still handle flushing correctly.

 prefix is for unique site names usually when running multiple sites.

+path is new in beta3 for 5.x and 6.x branches.
+It allows you to override the default of /tmp/filecache for storing files when using the "file" caching type.
+*update this now works as of beta8.
+Also note: when using this module with multi-site setups, you need to change this to point to the file cache for each site. (e.g. sites/site1.com/files/filecache, sites/site2.com/files/filecache) or you WILL have cache corruption.

+fast_cache is new in beta8 for turning page_fast_cache on.
+WARNING: you will not get Anonymous statistics if you use this option.
+Please set it to FALSE if you want to get Anonymous statistics.

+static is new in beta8 for allowing a bin to keep a static array cache so multiple requests per page will not hit the remote cache.
+This defaults to FALSE due to the fact that in Drupal 6 there are several caches (menu, localization) that do their own static storage.
+Advanced feature, use at own discretion.

 -------------------------------------------------------------------------------
 - TODO -